intel/llvm/sycl/doc/design/OptionalDeviceFeatures.md

 are supported by each target.

-There is also a way for the user to define their own configuration file, which allows users to compile for devices that have not yet be released to the public.
+There is also a way for the user to define their own configuration file, which allows users to compile for devices that have not yet been released to the public.

 [8]: <DeviceConfigFile.md>